tarantool/doc/doc/contributing/docs/terms.rst

         A restricted term is a word that the authors explicitly prohibited to use for denoting a :term:`concept`.
-        Such a word is sometimes used as a :term:`term` for the same :term:`concept` elsewhere---in the
-        community, in books, or in other product documentation.
+        Such a word is sometimes used as a :term:`term` for the same :term:`concept` elsewhere -- in the community, in books, or in other product documentation.
         Sometimes this word is used to denote a similar but different concept.
         In this case, the right choice of terms helps us differentiate between concepts.